Added to your portrait

 Tuning how purpose is seen What sharing your perspective can impact:

-• What researchers study — shifting from traits and scores to mechanisms and conditions
+• What researchers study — shifting the focus from traits and scores to mechanisms and conditions

-• What practitioners build — designing environments that actively cultivate purpose
+• What practitioners build — designing programs, experiences, and settings that actively cultivate purpose

 • What policymakers fund — holding institutions accountable for creating conditions that support purposeful development